Adaptively Clustering Neighbor Elements for Image-Text Generation: Conclusion and Future Work

-We propose a novel global-local Transformer named as Ada-ClustFormer (ACF) that can adaptively cluster the input elements for carrying self-attention (Self-ATT) to learn global-local contexts.
+We propose a novel global-local Transformer named as Ada-ClustFormer (ACF) that can adaptively cluster the input elements for carrying Self-Attention (Self-ATT) to learn global-local contexts.
 Specifically, this is achieved by inserting a clustering matrix into the Self-ATT layer, where the probability terms are calculated from the input data and thus ACF can adaptively cluster the elements.
-Moreover, we use ACF to build an image captioning model to transfer more structural commonalities for better captions.
-The experiment results confirm the effectiveness of the proposed model. { }
+Moreover, we use ACF to build an image captioning model and a VQA model to transfer more structural commonalities for better captions.
+The experiment results confirm the effectiveness of ACF.
+In the future, the ACF can be extended to tackle additional multi-modal tasks beyond IC and VQA.